AntonC9018/race/README.md

 On the gameplay elements:

+- The only functional requirement that has not been implemented are the graphics settings.
+  I had to scrap it for now to constrain the scope of the project.

 - You can open up the terminal by pressing the backtick key, or open it fully by pressing ctrl + backtick.
   Type `help` to get info on the available commands.
 (You can give youself coins or stats).